 Each burner is easily ignited with a push and twist knob which also lets you adjust the heat intensity as needed.
 In addition, the flattop is equipped with a convenient grease tray that collects food debris and can be detached for cleaning.

-To make the transportation of this unit much faster, Blue Rhino added four strong caster wheels that increase manoeuvrability as well as neat safety locks located on the lid.
+To make the transportation of this unit much faster, Blue Rhino added four strong caster wheels that increase maneuverability as well as neat safety locks located on the lid.

 This Camp Chef FTG600 is a middle-sized griddle from the FTG line that offers a striking 600-square-inch cooking area with a powerful burning output and efficiency-boosting accessories.